-The Coconut tree is a member of the Palm family (Arecaceae) bearing fibrous dry drupe.
+The Coconut tree belongs to the Palm family (Arecaceae), bearing fibrous dry fruit called drupe.

-Plants from the same family share a similar appearance, but not all Palms bear Coconut fruit.
+Plants from the same family share a similar appearance, but not all Palms produce Coconut-like fruit.

-Other than the fruit, the Coconut tree’s physical attribute is what sets it apart from its cousin Palms.
+Besides the fruit, the Coconut tree’s physical attribute sets it apart from its cousin Palms.
+Let’s understand!

 Table of Contents Show

-The ‘Palm tree’ is a broad term used for the plants of the family Arecaceae, with around 2600 species, including the Coconut tree.
+The ‘Palm tree’ is a broad term used for the plants of the family Arecaceae, with 183 recorded genera, including the Coconut tree.

 They grow to their fullest in the damp lowland forests of South America, the Caribbean, the South Pacific, and southern Asia.

-The table below explains the similarities between Coconut and other Palm trees.
+The table below explains the similarities between Coconut and Palm trees.

 Factors | Similarities |